 A man came walking through the forest.
 A hunter from a place far, far away looking for new hunting grounds.
 He got lost in the woods.
 Darkness fell.
 He kept walking.
 It was autumn, and getting cold.

 He saw a light in the darkness.
 He walked closer.
 It was a window.
 He peaked inside.
-A young girl was sitting there.
 She was the most beautiful thing he had ever seen.
 He stood there, watching her for a while.
-She was sitting on front of the fireplace, making a basket out of straw.
+She was sitting in front of the fireplace, making a basket out of straw.
 She had a white little summer dress on.
 It had to be warm in there.

 He knocked on the door.

 -Hello!
 She said when she opened, puzzled by seeing someone so deep in the woods this late. -What do you need?

 He forced himself in, pushed her into a corner.
 The young girl didn’t understand, she had never known such violence before.
 She looked at him with big, scared eyes.”